nasirfunavry/AgenticOS/README.md

-# Twitter AI Agent
+# ChainGPT Twitter AI Agent

-A TypeScript-based Twitter bot that automatically generates and posts tweets on a schedule using AI.
+A TypeScript-based Twitter Agent that automatically generates and posts tweets on a schedule using AI.
 Built with Hono, TypeScript, and Bun runtime.

+## 🚀 Project Overview

+This open-source project provides two key features for automated tweet generation and posting:

+- 🕒 **Scheduled Tweeting with Cron Jobs**: Define a schedule file containing prompts and specific times for tweet generation.
+A cron job processes the schedule, generates tweets based on the provided prompt, and automatically publishes them.
+- 🔗 **Automated Tweeting via ChainGPT Webhooks**: Register your webhook with the ChainGPT portal and subscribe to specific news categories.
+When ChainGPT publishes news in a subscribed category, the project receives a relevant tweet and posts it automatically.

 ## Features